-Stonewall Inn is the first LGBTQ national monument, dedicated to the birthplace of the modern lesbian, gay, bisexual, transgender, and queer civil rights movement.
+Stonewall National Monument is the first LGBTQ national monument, dedicated to the birthplace of the modern lesbian, gay, bisexual, transgender, and queer civil rights movement.

-Expanding along neighboring streets and into nearby Christopher Park, and at times including several thousand people, the six-day-long uprising marked a significant turning point in the struggle for LGBTQ rights.
+Across the street from Christopher Park at Stonewall Inn, patrons and employees fought back as New York City police conducted a raid, a scenario that had become routine at gay bars and often resulted in harassment and arrests.
+Unlike previous raids, the crowds held their ground in demanding civil rights and refused to disperse.
+The riot expanded from Stonewall Inn along neighboring streets and into Christopher Park, and at times included several thousand people.
+The six-day-long uprising marked a significant turning point in the struggle for LGBTQ rights.
 Within two years, LGBTQ people across the country had formed gay rights groups in almost every major city.